SS NORMANDIE

 The vessel was built at the start of the depression as a French government sponsored project, and required the construction of a new building way and a new drydock at the builder’s yard.
 In addition the vessel’s size required the construction of new berths in Le Havre and New York.

 The vessel’s hull was designed by Vladimir Yourkevitch, a Russian expatriate ex-naval architect, who, through an extraordinary set of circumstances returned to ship design while working as an assembly worker in a Renault car assembly plant.
 Yourkevitch’ hull design was quite revolutionary and allowed a very significant reduction in horse power for the vessel compared to more conventional designs.
 Part of the hull’s innovation relates to her bulbous bow (although it had been applied to other vessels).
 Rather than having a knife edged bow, the lower part of the bow is bulbous, and, while this may seem counterintuitive, this type of bow produces less resistance than a knife edged bow.
-This counterintuitive feature was not something that was easily accepted by the world’s naval architects and not until the 1960’s did bulbous bows become standard for large ocean going vessels.
+This counterintuitive feature was not readily accepted by the world’s naval architects and not until the 1960’s did bulbous bows become standard for large ocean going vessels.

 During the depth of the great depression only one other super liner, the RMS Queen Mary, entered service.
 Comparing the Queen Mary against the Normandie is almost an embarrassment to the designers of the Queen Mary, since the Queen Mary more closely resembled the Titanic built 20 years earlier than the Normandie.
 The next super liner, the Queen Elizabeth, took quite a number of design features from the Normandie, but never achieved the level of innovation of the Normandie.

-The only transatlantic passenger vessel that surpassed the Normandie in any way was the United States, but that vessel did not surpass the Normandie in looks, size, elegance or technical sophistication, it simply had more installed horsepower to surpass her in speed.
+The only transatlantic passenger vessel that surpassed the Normandie in any way was the United States, but that vessel did not surpass Normandie in looks, size, elegance or technical sophistication, it simply had more installed horsepower to surpass her in speed.

 Today there are substantially larger passenger cruise vessels, but none have been able to capture the overall excellence of the Normandie.